-Eero Pro 6 vs. Eero 6: Which should you buy?
+Should you buy the Eero Pro 6 or Eero 6?
+We can help you decide!

 - Only one open Ethernet port on the base router

-The main difference between these two routers is the top speed with the Eero Pro 6 delivering speeds in excess of 1Gbps with ease even while connected to a remote node.
-While a single Eero 6 router supports a gigabit connection on its own, if you add in more nodes, you'll be sharing your 5GHz band splitting your 1200Mbps speed.
+The main difference between these two routers is the top speed, with the Eero Pro 6 delivering speeds above 1Gbps with ease even while connected to a remote node.
+While a single Eero 6 router supports a gigabit connection on its own, you'll be sharing your 5GHz band, splitting your 1200Mbps speed if you add in more nodes.
 This allows for speeds up to 500Mbps with a little headroom, which is more than enough for most people.

 If you deploy either of these routers alone, the speed you get will be basically identical, with most Wi-Fi 6 devices maxing out at 1200Mbps.
-If you only need one in an open space less than 1,500 sq ft, there's very little reason to upgrade to the Eero Pro 6.
+If you only need one in an open space of less than 1,500 square feet, there's very little reason to upgrade to the Eero Pro 6.
 While an Eero can be a great standalone router in a small space, they're designed to work together.

-If you are deploying two or more Eeros in your home, Eero Pro 6's extra 5GHz band will keep transmission speeds over 1Gbps with ease.
+If you deploy two or more Eeros in your home, Eero Pro 6's extra 5GHz band will keep transmission speeds over 1Gbps with ease.
 All of the nodes in your mesh will need to communicate with each other to work.

-With only a single 5GHz band, Eero 6 must share that connection with both wireless devices and communication to the Eero connected to your modem.
+With only a single 5GHz band, Eero 6 must share that connection with wireless devices and communication to the Eero connected to your modem.
 This essentially cuts the 1200Mbps best-case scenario speed in half leading to Eero's recommendation for 500Mbps.
 This is similar to our testing of the Wi-Fi 5 Eero that had speeds around 400Mbps or right around half of its 867Mbps 5GHz band speed.

+Luckily, Eero 6 and Eero 6 Pro have been updated with support for Dynamic Frequency Selection (DFS) which opens up more 5GHz bands so the nodes can avoid interference a bit better than using the standard 5GHz modes.
+This does not need to be configured by the user and will be selected automatically by the Eero software if necessary.

 |Eero 6